HaoTy/trasyn/README.md

 ```

 ### GPU Acceleration
-It is highly recommended to install `cupy` for GPU acceleration:
+It is highly recommended to install `cupy` for GPU acceleration, which significantly speeds up the computation:
 ```bash
 pip install trasyn[cupy-cuda12] # or [cupy-cuda11] depending on CUDA version
 ```